 - 300 ml passata (1 1/3 US cup) tomato puree in the US

 - 1 1/2 tsp soy sauce more if you want it

 - 1/2 tsp sea salt

 - 1/2 tsp cracked black pepper

-- Some grated vegetarian parmesan style cheese for serving
+- grated vegetarian parmesan style cheese and basil leaves for serving

 - Add the porcini mushrooms to a small bowl, cover with just boiled water and leave to soften for about 30 minutes.

-- Turn up the heat then add the wine.
-Stir well.
-Cook for about 5 minutes.Once the wine has bubbled down a bit turn the heat to medium.
-Add the chestnut mushrooms and bell pepper to the pan.
-Cook for about 2 minutes then add the passata.
-Pour about 200 ml of tap water into the passata jar, give it a little swirl then add to the pan.
+- Add the chestnut mushrooms and bell pepper to the pan.
+Cook for about 5 minutes then add the passata.
+Pour about half a cup of tap water into the passata jar or can, give it a little swirl then add to the pan.

-- After 20 minutes add the lentils then simmer again for 5 minutes.Check the seasoning now.The sauce should be nice and thick.
-Remove the bay leaves and thyme sprigs before serving.Stir in the chopped parsley and serve with spaghetti or linguine, some grated vegetarian parmesan-style cheese and crusty bread for soaking up any leftover sauce.
+- Finally add the lentils then simmer again for 5 minutes.Check the seasoning now.The sauce should be nice and thick.
+Remove the bay leaves and thyme sprigs before serving.Serve with spaghetti or linguine, some grated vegetarian parmesan-style cheese and basil leaves.

-- We serve this with linguine but spaghetti, tagliatelle or other pasta shapes works well with this too.
+- Pasta - We serve this with linguine but spaghetti, tagliatelle or other pasta shapes will work well with this too.

 - Keep it vegan - If you want to keep this vegan use a vegan Italian style hard cheese.